Virschnieder/cultural-specific-conversational-bot-for-mental-health/README.md

 ## Documentation & Context

 - Here is the complete documentation of this application.
+Click on the google doc.

 ## License